newrelic/newrelic-azure-log-ingestion/README.md

 option is more involved, but offers more fine grained control over the telemetry data being exported.

-1. Find the resource you want to export telemetry data from in the Azure Portal.
+1. Find the AppInsights resource you want to export telemetry data from in the Azure Portal.
 2. In the resource's menu, click **Diagnostic Settings** under **Monitor**.
 3. Click **Add diagnostic setting**.
 4. Enter a **Name** for your setting.